molgenis/molgenis.org/molgenis_documentation/technical_documentation.md

 This little bit is all you need.
 You specify the *name*, which is the name you gave to the column already.
 The *entity* is the name the table will get when it is stored in the database.
 The *dataType* is, as you might have guessed, the type of data that is present in each column.
 The *description* column allows you to describe your attribute.
 If you want to have a value point to another table, you can use the *refEntity* column.
 Complex data structures do not always consist of a single table, we support multiple table models through this system of reference entities.
 The *idAttribute* parameter will tell MOLGENIS that this is the primary key.
 It has to be unique, and it is not allowed to be null or missing.
 With the *nillable* parameter you can enforce whether an attribute is allowed to be missing or not.

 This is a minimal example of how you can use one extra sheet and a few columns to properly define your *meta data*.
-MOLGENIS is now capable of importing your data, storing it, displaying it, and making the data query able.
+MOLGENIS is now capable of importing your data, storing it, displaying it, and making the data query-able.

-In the [To become an expert MOLGENIS data import user](#To-become-an-expert-MOLGENIS-data-import-user) section, you can find the complete list of EMX options and parameters available to you.
+In the [Becoming an expert MOLGENIS data importer](#importing-advanced) section, you can find the complete list of EMX options and parameters available to you.

 #### <a name="importing-simple"></a> Importing your EMX file into MOLGENIS
 So you have a MOLGENIS application running locally or on the server, and working with the example in the previous paragraph you have now converted your dataset into the EMX format.
 So I guess it is time to upload!